Coherent X-rays reveal anomalous molecular diffusion and cage effects in crowded protein solutions: Introduction

 However, predicting and studying protein diffusion in crowded conditions is challenging due to the complex interplay of multiple factors.
 One such factor is the hydrodynamic interactions, where the motion of each biomolecule is influenced by the flow field generated by its neighbors~\cite{grimaldo_dynamics_2019, maheshwari_colloidal_2019}.
 These hydrodynamic flows can affect the entire biomembrane and enhance the diffusive motion of passive particles within the cytoplasm~\cite{mikhailov_hydrodynamic_2015}.
 Additionally, protein diffusion is affected by direct forces, including electrostatic interactions and nonspecific attractive interactions between molecules such as van der Waals forces~\cite{ando_crowding_2010}.
 Excluded volume effects can further complicate diffusion by reducing macromolecular mobility, although these effects alone do not fully account for the tenfold decrease in diffusion rates observed \textit{in vivo}~\cite{elowitz_protein_1999,konopka_crowding_2006}.
 Moreover, transient protein clusters due to attractive forces can further diminish mobility~\cite{ando_crowding_2010, bulow_dynamic_2019}.
 A major challenge in understanding protein diffusion in crowded environments lies in deciphering the competition among these factors, all of which influence dynamics on similar time scales.

 Crowding can also lead to deviations from simple Brownian motion, which is termed as anomalous diffusion~\cite{banks_anomalous_2005,weiss_anomalous_2004}.
 For globular proteins and colloids, anomalous diffusion has been linked to cage effects~\cite{weeks_properties_2002, kegel_direct_2000}, where a protein is transiently confined in a "cage" formed by neighboring molecules.
 The rearrangement of this cage is what eventually allows the molecule to diffuse and leads to structural relaxation.
-In this context, protein motion is typically characterised in terms of short- and long-time diffusion (see Fig.~\ref{fig1}a).
-Short-time diffusion refers to the motion of the proteins within the cage formed by its neighbors and occurs on time scales shorter than the interaction time $\tau_i$, which is the travel time needed for a protein to move a distance equal to its radius.
+In this context, protein motion is typically characterized in terms of short- and long-time diffusion (see Fig.~\ref{fig1}a).
+Short-time diffusion refers to the motion of proteins within the cage formed by its neighbors and occurs on time scales shorter than the interaction time $\tau_i$, which is the travel time required for a protein to move a distance equal to its radius.
 The interaction time can be estimated as $\tau_i\simeq~\frac{R_h^2}{6D_s}$, where $R_h$ is the hydrodynamic radius of the protein and $D_s$ is the average self-diffusion coefficient.
+These two diffusion types are visible also by probing the mean square displacement (MSD) of the particles.
+They are characterized by a linear increase of MSD with time with one slope at $t\ll\tau_i$ and a different one $t\gg\tau_i$ \cite{hofling_anomalous_2013}.

 Anomalous diffusion of globular proteins is most evident around the interaction time, $t\sim \tau_i$ ~\cite{grimaldo_dynamics_2019}.
-At time scales much shorter than $\tau_i$ ($t \ll \tau_i$), the short-time diffusion is Brownian and is mainly affected by hydrodynamic interactions and excluded volume effects~\cite{nagele_dynamics_1996}.
+At time scales much shorter than $\tau_i$ ($t \ll \tau_i$), the short-time diffusion is Brownian and is mainly affected by hydrodynamic interactions~\cite{nagele_dynamics_1996}.
 At much longer times ($t \gg \tau_i$), long-time diffusion is predominantly hindered by friction caused by interaction between the proteins~\cite{nagele_dynamics_1996}.
-Unlike the short-time diffusion, there are no theoretical predictions for the long-time diffusion due to complex interplay of hydrodynamic and direct protein interactions.
+Unlike short-time diffusion, there are no theoretical predictions for long-time diffusion due to the complex interplay of hydrodynamic and direct protein interactions.
 Therefore, it is essential to develop strategies to characterize the properties of the long-time diffusion, as well as the transition between the short- and long-time diffusion regimes.